Ashnan: Enki and the World Order

+Other texts

 The debate poem Debate between Sheep and Grain involves Ashnan arguing with Laḫar (U8), a sheep deity, over which of them is more important.
 The text begins with an account of creation, which relays that both of them were created because mankind had no food to eat and no clothes to wear.
 Both Ashnan and Laḫar raise many arguments in favor of their respective claim to superiority, but eventually Enki convinces Enlil to declare the grain goddess the winner, which according to Jeremy Black might reflect the belief that grain was more crucial for survival of mankind than domestic animals were.

-An Early Dynastic myth, Tale of Ezina and her Seven Children, is known from multiple copies, and apparently relays how the eponymous goddess, after having sex with a partner whose identity remains uncertain, gives birth to seven children, who seemingly were responsible with providing the world with some type of food which was previously unknown, presumably bread.
-Julia M. Asher-Greve proposes that a goddess with plants on her robe who in one case accompanies the possible enthroned depiction of Ezina represents one of her seven children from this myth.

-Ezina is mentioned in the myth Enki and the World Order, in which she is called "the good bread of the whole world."

-An incantation recited during the renovation of a temple lists Ashnan among deities created by Ea from clay.
+An incantation recited during temple renovations lists Ashnan among deities created from clay by Ea.